 All graduate students are eligible to apply, although an extremely small number of TA's and Marker Positions are typically provided to MEng students.
 Students apply through submission of a completed TA/marker on-line application form that is available through the link below (during the period that applications are being solicited).
 There is an application limit of 6 courses per term.
-Applications for a TA/Marker assignment should be submitted by April 30 through the following link: [Applications for 2017-18 are now closed; applications for 2018-19 will open at the end of March 2018.]
+Applications for a TA/Marker assignment should be submitted by May 15th.
+You can apply online here

 Level of Support.
 Any one student may be assigned no more than 100 hours per term.
 Students will be appointed as a GTA I (Graduate Teaching Assistant Level I – applies to PhD students), GTA II (Graduate Teaching Assistant Level II – applies to Master's students) or a Marker.
 Payments are made at established hourly rates (see the CUPE 2278 webpage on pay rates), which correspond to about $30 per hour for TA’s and $14 per hour for Markers.
 Additional information about rates of pay and conditions of employment for Teaching Assistant and Marker positions is described in the collective agreement between UBC and CUPE 2278.